z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 ![alt text](images/fuse_im2_memory.png "IM2 memory")

-This screenshot is from Fuse which, depending on your context, displays memory upside down.
+This screenshot is from Fuse which displays memory upside down.
 Nevertheless, you can see the JMP instrunction in the "C3 E7 80" bytes at 0xFBFB (so for this compliation the isr() routine was placed at 0x80E7).
 Then there's 2 empty bytes, then the vector table, full of 0xFB bytes.

-The defintion of the interrupt service routine, isr(), uses a wrapper macro IM2_DEFINE_ISR().
+The defintion of the interrupt service routine, *isr()*, uses a wrapper macro *IM2_DEFINE_ISR()*.
 This is because a C function can't be used as an interrupt serivce routine by itself.
 It needs some Z80 instructions around it which save a few registers on the stack, restore them when the routine is finished, plus some other housekeeping bit and pieces.
-The details aren't really important here; all that's required is that the definition of C function to be used as the interrupt service routine is wrapped in the the IM2_DEFINE_ISR() macro.
+The details aren't really important here; all that's required is that the definition of C function to be used as the interrupt service routine is wrapped in the the *IM2_DEFINE_ISR()* macro.
 The C compiler looks after everything else.

 In this example the interrupt service routine simply places the value 0x55 in the first byte of screen memory, hence the smalled dashed line in the Spectrum's display when this code is run.

-Back in the main() function, after the pokes to place the JMP instruction we have the call to im2_init().
+Back in the *main()* function, after the pokes to place the JMP instruction we have the call to im2_init().
 This library function takes the address of the vector table which it programs into the Z80's I register, and then sets the interrupt mode to 2.
 We then enable interrupts and the interrupt service